yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/WA-bot-bestpractices.md

 ---
-title: WhatsApp starter guide
+title: Create WhatsApp bot
-sidebar_label: WhatsApp starter guide
+sidebar_label: Create WhatsApp bot
+tags: [build WhatsApp chatbot, WhatsApp bot, WhatsApp business chatbot, integrate chatbot with bot]
 ---

 This document provides details on the best practises and limitations that you need to follow while creating the WhatsApp (WA) bot.
 For more information on WA limitations, click [here](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/whatsapp-char-limit).